-I use 3 tsp. of alum and 1 tsp. of cream of tar tar for each lb. of wool, silk, or mohair (protein fiber) that I am going to dye.
+I use 3 tsp. of alum and 1 tsp. of cream of tartar for each lb. of wool, silk, or mohair (protein fibre) that I am going to dye.
 If I am dyeing cotton fabric, with walnut dye, I would not bother to do a second tannin mordant, but with other dyes I do.
-I use the same amount of alum for cotton or linen, as I do for wool, but I omit the cream of tar tar.
+I use the same amount of alum for cotton or linen, as I do for wool, but I omit the cream of tartar.

 Enter the prewetted fabric, yarn or fleece into a cool vat and put it on your heat source.
-Slowly bring the vat up to temperature but do not allow to boil.
+Slowly bring the vat up to temperature but do not allow it to boil.
 Simmer it gently, keeping the vat at around 180F for several hours.
 You can check the colour after a few hours.
 You want the colour to be darker than what you hope your final product will be because the colour lightens as it drys.
 Once you have achieved the colour you want.
-Allow the fiber or fabric to cool in the vat over night.
+Allow the fibre or fabric to cool in the vat overnight.

-Remove the fiber, fabric, or yarn from the cooled vat.
+Remove the fibre, fabric, or yarn from the cooled vat.
 Rinse in cool water, so as not to felt it.
-Rinse it thoroughly, as many times as necessary to remove all colour that hasn’t adhered to the fiber.
+Rinse it thoroughly, as many times as necessary to remove all colour that hasn’t adhered to the fibre.
 The final rinse should be clear.
-If you are dyeing a fiber that felts easily, like wool, be careful to keep the rinse water the same temperature, as sudden changes in temperature can felt your work, and handle gently so as not to felt it.
+If you are dyeing a fibre that felts easily, like wool, be careful to keep the rinse water at the same temperature, as sudden temperature changes can felt your work, and handle it gently so as not to felt it.

 6. Air dry

-A friend of mine from UK, makes hand made paper, for bound books and cards.
+A friend of mine from the UK, makes handmade paper, for bound books and cards.
 She takes these second dye vats and puts shredded paper and bits of fabric and thread in them.
-Once she has cleaned out the vat, she turns the scraps into beautiful hand made papers and books.
+Once she has cleaned out the vat, she turns the scraps into beautiful handmade papers and books.